 Make perfect Fresh Squeezed Lemonade just like grandma used to make!
 You only need three ingredients to stir up a pitcher of cool, refreshing lemonade.
 Enjoy one of life's simple pleasures today!

-Three simple ingredients - lemon juice, sugar, and water - stirred together in the right proportions, create a potion worthy of Hogwart's own Professor Slughorn.
+Homemade lemonade requires just three simple ingredients - lemon juice, sugar, and water.
+Stirred together in the correct proportions, they create a potion worthy of Professor Slughorn (or Snape; your choice).

 For me, a cool glass of this magical concoction can conjure memories decades old: of brightly colored lemonade stands, beating summer sun, and my mother's red hibiscus pitcher.